CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-In input, the directory <code>properties</code> (generated after the second processing step), containing the property measurements in the form of text files for all modes (on and off field, coupled), is specified.
+In input, the directory <code>properties</code> (generated after the second processing step (see section <a href="https://github.com/CEA-MetroCarac/PySSPFM/tree/main/doc#vi---second-step-of-data-analysis">VI) - Second step of data analysis</a> of documentation)), containing the property measurements in the form of text files for all modes (on and off field, coupled), is specified.
 Subsequently, the data is extracted, with <code>extract_properties</code> function of the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/nanoloop_to_hyst/file.py">utils/nanoloop_to_hyst/file</a></code> and a cross-correlation analysis is conducted between the different cartographies.
 The cartographies are then generated for each of the modes (on and off field, and coupled) and displayed using the <code>main_mapping</code> function in the script <code><a href="https://github.com/CEA-MetroCarac/PySSPFM/blob/main/PySSPFM/utils/map/main.py">utils/map/main.py</a></code>.
 It's worth noting that a different mask is constructed for each mode.
 </p>

 <p align="justify" width="100%">